Leslie Van Houten Was A 19-Year-Old Homecoming Queen — Then She Met Charles Manson

 Photo by Michael Ochs Archives/Getty ImagesBobby Beausoleil and Catherine “Gypsy” Share introduced Leslie Van Houten to Charles Manson.
 Here, Beausoleil poses for a mugshot after being arrested for the murder of Gary Hinman.

 Discussion of a man named Charles Manson filled the air with mystery and intrigue — especially when Share said he was “Christlike” and had all the answers they were seeking.
-By the time summer was over, Leslie Van Houten finally met the shadowy figure.
+By the time summer was over, Leslie Van Houten finally met this shadowy figure.
 He would change her life forever.

-Leslie Van Houten And Charles Manson
+Leslie Van Houten Meets Charles Manson And Joins The Manson Family

-Van Houten met Charles Manson that summer.
+Leslie Van Houten met Charles Manson that summer.
 By 1968, the cult leader had amassed a following of social outcasts, runaways, and amateur criminals.

 Manson’s silver-tongued sermons initially revolved around loving oneself and your fellow human.
 He knew the Bible inside and out, and tantalized his audience of abandoned youths into loyal devotion.
 Of course, it helped that he provided his “family” with plenty of LSD, while he himself kept an even keel to remain clear in his strategies.